We recommend their ease of service and staff friendliness.

 Shed tear down and removal is tough work.
 If you start tearing your shed down and realize it’s too much to handle, contact your local 1-800-GOT-JUNK? team to finish the job.

-2. Our friendly, uniformed Truck Team Members will call you 15-30 minutes before your scheduled appointment window.
+- Our friendly, uniformed truck team will call you 15-30 minutes before your scheduled 2-hour appointment window to let you know exactly when to expect us.

-3. When we arrive, just point to the shed you want to be cleaned out or removed and we’ll provide you with an up-front, all-inclusive price.
+- When we arrive, we'll take a look at the items you want to be removed and provide you with an up-front all-inclusive price.